devegied/pxt-fingerprint-as608/README.md

 Scanner also works with [Adafruit libraries](https://learn.adafruit.com/adafruit-optical-fingerprint-sensor/) but after a lot of searching on Google for "光学指纹模块 用户手册" (*Optical Fingerprint Module User Manual* in Chinese) I found PDF document with `AutoLogin` and `AutoSearch` commands which combines 7 and 3 basic commands respectively and makes this device more accessible to beginners.

-## Using fingerprint scanner with microbit
+## Using fingerprint scanner with micro:bit
 **Important**: Acording to [micro:bit hardware specifications](https://tech.microbit.org/hardware/powersupply/) when v1 board is powered over USB it can provide only 90mA current for connected devices.
-Peek usage current of fingerprint scanner based on AS608 chip can reach 130mA and it means it can not be safely used with v1 board powered over USB.
-Micro:bit v2 board can provide up to 270mA current for external devices when powered over USB and it means it can be safely used with fingerprint scanner.
+Peek current usage of fingerprint scanner based on AS608 chip can reach 130mA and that means it can not be safely used with v1 board powered over USB. micro:bit v2 board can provide up to 270mA current for external devices when powered over USB and it can be safely used with fingerprint scanner.

 ## Use as Extension
-In your micro:bit [Makecode](https://makecode.microbit.org/) project click on **Extensions** under the gearwheel menu or in toolbox, search for **devegied/pxt-fingerprint-as608** and import it.
+In your micro:bit [Makecode](https://makecode.microbit.org/) project click on **Extensions** under the gearwheel menu or in toolbox, search for `devegied/pxt-fingerprint-as608` and import it.

 ## Simple API
 ```package